Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 - Insulated Plating (5 tiers) - available anywhere
 	- *Insulation beneath the outer plating makes heat a non-issue.*
 	- protects from heat, more each tier, can even protect from plasma-based attacks partially at higher tiers
-+ Upgraded Firewalls (3 tiers) - on;y available from Doc
++ Upgraded Firewalls (3 tiers) - only available from Doc
 	+ *By upping the available memory stronger encryptions can be genrerated.*
 	+ makes it harder to hack into you, the highest tier can even detriment Ominous somewhat
 + Chameleon Plating - Unique
 	+ *Originally intended for military use, this high end mod is occasionally seen in the hands of police in areas with higher crime rates.*
-	+ lets you almost seemlessly blend in with your background at a moment's notice
+	+ lets you almost seamlessly blend in with your background at a moment's notice

 # Arm:
 - Hidden Blade - only available from GOO8ER ^08a9fd